 This love contains the wisdom, compassion, and forgiveness with its freedom of your Soul and Spirit.
 You can begin to remember and retrieve this lost love from the depth of your emotions buried beneath your fears, doubts, and pain and use it to heal and transform your life.

-As with so many of life’s most valuable skills we are not taught how to love in-depth, how to parent, or how to communicate.
+Many of life’s most valuable skills were not taught as children how to love, how to parent, or how to communicate.
 We have to figure these skills out for ourselves.
 Our education system failed at teaching us how to function in the daily living of our lives.
-There is no map for learning these important life skills most of us adopt and mimic our parents’ behaviors and beliefs.
-BUT (and it’s a big but) did it work for them?
+There is no map for learning these important life skills that most of us adopt and mimic our parents behaviors and beliefs.
+BUT did it work for them?
 Most likely not.

 The secret to mastering both love and communication is through a healthy emotional state of being.
 As we mature, we learn language and begin expressing our thoughts in simple words.
 As infants, we use our emotions to communicate with others, "I am hungry, wet, cold, tired, etc." Every need is conveyed with a cry to let everyone know (even the neighbors), "I am not getting enough," "I need more attention, food, comfort, sleep, love, etc."

 The problem is our nature is to feel and express ourselves.
 Soon we begin to learn to think for ourselves.
 Then we learn to communicate.
 As we mature, we gain knowledge mostly by the judgment of others of our actions.
 We are told to control yourself and your feelings.
 "Little girls don't talk; little boys don't cry."
 We quickly become handicapped, because every thought we think contains an emotional response.
 The same holds true for every emotion; we have numerous thoughts that cluster around our feelings.